 Being under the influence of the Etruscans the early Romans must have seen the splendid examples of the artists of their northern neighbors.
 Yet, examples of Roman jewelry from this early period (7th-1st century BC) are extremely rare.
 Gold was very scarce and the little gold that existed was used for trading and warfare rather than personal adornment.
 The use of gold in jewelry was officially discouraged.

 Things changed dramatically after the annexation of the Greek world.
 The use of jewelry in Roman society became popular fast with most of their items resembling that of the Hellenistic style.
 Gradually appearance of Roman jewelry developed into a genre of and emerald crystals]] its own during the Imperial Era.
-Western Asian, Egyptian and other cultures were of great influence.
+Western Asian, Egyptian, and other cultures were of great influence.
 One example is the extensive use of hard gemstones which was adopted from the Etruscans who sporadically had used Sri Lankan sapphires in their jewelry, something that became more common in Roman pieces.
 Garnets were also popular as were the newly discovered emeralds from Egypt.
-These where often left to present their natural hexagonal form only with a hole drilled down the length so that they could be strung.
+These were often left to present their natural hexagonal form only with a hole drilled down the length so that they could be strung.
 The first diamonds appear in these pieces as well.
-At the beginning of the imperial period the emphasize lay on the goldwork but gradually the importance of stones became such that less effort went into the gold settings and more into the actual stones.
+At the beginning of the imperial period, the emphasis lay on the goldwork but gradually the importance of stones became such that less effort went into the gold settings and more into the actual stones.

-Other innovations are that of opus interrasile, a technique where delicate patterns are cut out of the gold with the aid of a chisel, and the introduction of niello: a black composition of metal sulfides which forms a clear contrast with the underlying gold or silver.
+Other innovations are that of opus interrasile, a technique where delicate patterns are cut out of the gold with the aid of a chisel, and the introduction of niello: a black composition of metal sulfides that forms a clear contrast with the underlying gold or silver.
 Inlay, as seen in Egyptian jewelry, is encountered as well: colored stones or glass were attached into cloissons with the aid of an adhesive.

 Finds from Pompeii and Herculaneum illustrate the fashion of the first century: distinctive bracelets containing paired gold spheres linked together to form a broad band of double domes with matching earrings.
 Dangling earrings of gold wire with gemstones suspended from them were popular too.
 From Pliny’s writings and portraits from those days, we can state that serpent rings and bracelets were highly fashionably, as were gem-set necklaces, s-shaped pearl earrings.
 Rings became very popular, much to Pliny’s disgust.
 Rings were often simple bands with a single engraved seal stone or a coin but purely decorative rings set with gemstones all around have been found to.
 In addition, more extraordinary rings that acted as keys and rings that covered several fingers were developed.